South West England: Roman period

 During the Roman era, the east of the region, particularly the Cotswolds and eastern Somerset, was heavily Romanised but Devon and Cornwall were much less so, though Exeter was a regional capital.
 There are villas, farms and temples dating from the period, including the remains at Bath.

 The area of Somerset was part of the Roman Empire from AD 47 to about AD 409.
 The empire disintegrated gradually, and elements of Romanitas lingered on for perhaps a century.
 In AD 47, Somerset was invaded from the south-east by the Second Legion Augusta, under the future emperor Vespasian.
 The hillforts of the Durotriges at Ham Hill and Cadbury Castle were captured.
 Ham Hill probably had a temporary Roman occupation.
 The massacre at Cadbury Castle seems to have been associated with the later Boudiccan Revolt of AD 60–61.

 The Roman invasion, and possibly the preceding period of involvement in the internal affairs of the south of England, was inspired in part by the lead mines of the Mendip Hills, which also offered the potential for the extraction of silver.
 Forts were set up at Bath and Ilchester.
 The lead and silver mines at Charterhouse in the Mendip Hills were run by the military.
 The Romans established a defensive boundary along the new military road known the Fosse Way (from the Latin fossa meaning "ditch").
 The Fosse Way ran through Bath, Shepton Mallet, Ilchester and south-west towards Axminster.
 The road from Dorchester ran through Yeovil to meet the Fosse Way at Ilchester.
 Salt was produced on the Somerset Levels near Highbridge and quarrying took place near Bath, named after the Roman baths.

 Excavations carried out before the flooding of Chew Valley Lake also uncovered Roman remains, indicating agricultural and industrial activity from the second half of the 1st century until the 3rd century AD.
 The finds included a moderately large villa at Chew Park, where wooden writing tablets (the first in the UK) with ink writing were found.
 There is also evidence from the Pagans Hill Roman Temple at Chew Stoke.
 In October 2001 the West Bagborough Hoard of 4th-century Roman silver was discovered in West Bagborough.
 The 681 coins included two denarii from the early 2nd century and 8 miliarensia and 671 siliquae all dating from AD 337 to 367.
-The majority were struck in the reigns of emperors Constantius II and Julian and derive from a range of mints including Arles and Lyons in France, Trier in Germany, and Rome.
+The majority were struck in the reigns of emperors Constantius II and Julian and derive from a range of mints including Arles and Lyon in France, Trier in Germany, and Rome.
 In April 2010, the Frome Hoard, one of the largest ever hoards of Roman coins discovered in Britain, was found by a metal detectorist.
 The hoard of 52,500 coins dated from the 3rd century AD and was found buried in a field near Frome, in a jar 14 in below the surface.
 The coins were excavated by archaeologists from the Portable Antiquities Scheme.